SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 Locating Dynamic Elements
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-As was described earlier in the section on types of tests, a dynamic element is a page element
-who's identifer varies with each instance of the page.
+As was described earlier in the section on types of tests, a dynamic element is a page element whose identifer varies with each instance of the page.
 For example,

 .. code-block:: html